allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Footer is the simplest one - it's only html with some styles.
 It's not manageable but supports i18n.

 ### What has gone wrong?

 The approach seemed simple enough.
 But was also not easy to extend and to maintain.

 Because every page can be a separate web application we cannot ensure that everybody uses our frontend services.
 Each component had it's own dependencies, sometimes duplicated or linked to other ones i.e. header & carousel - they both needed our company icon set
 - should header expose it to all other?
 What to do when a page does not have any header at all?
 Should carousel should have any fallback for the assets?
 What about measuring?
 How to require exact the same measuring solution?
+What if footer is written in [AngularJS](https://angularjs.org) and showcases are [React](https://facebook.github.io/react/) compontents?
+Or even worse - how to handle two different version of [BackboneJS](http://backbonejs.org) within two services?

+Testing one component was really easy, everybody had their own set of tests.
+Cross modules testing was a real problem.
+How to maintain relations between frontend parts?
+How to be sure that security within them is satisfying?

-We've noticed very fast that this aproach should be only temporary because we cannot provide a good level on consistency and flexibility.
+We've noticed very fast that this approach should be only temporary because we cannot provide a good level on consistency and flexibility.
 We just had to think a better way...

 ...